A Schatten-$q$ Low-rank Matrix Perturbation Analysis via Perturbation Projection Error Bound: Subspace Perturbation Bounds

-\end{proof} We note that several similar bounds are developed towards the applications in statistics and machine learning in the past few years, for example, \cite[Corollary 4.1]{vu2013minimax}, \cite[Theorem 2]{yu2014useful}, and \cite[Lemma 5.1]{lei2015consistency}.
+Since the left singular subspace of $\A$ is $\U$, we have $\U\U^\top\A = P_{\U} \A = \A$.
+Then here (a) is by \cite[Theorem II.3.9]{stewart1990matrix}. \end{proof} We note that several similar bounds are developed towards the applications in statistics and machine learning in the past few years, for example, \cite[Corollary 4.1]{vu2013minimax}, \cite[Theorem 2]{yu2014useful}, and \cite[Lemma 5.1]{lei2015consistency}.
 When the matrix is positive semidefinite, these results yield

 When $\A, \Z, \B$ are asymmetric, \cite{yu2014useful} also proved